 From Whole30 Certified coaches Kristin Ratnofsky, Ashley Cribb, Laura Cook Newman and Autumn Michelis

-If you’re looking for a Whole30 compliant way to celebrate this spookiest of days, or if you want to work in a few veggies and some protein before trick-or-treating, give a few of these recipes a try.
-Our Whole30 Certified Coaches created fun, creepy and compliant Whole30 Halloween recipes for you to enjoy.
+If you’re looking for a Whole30 compatible way to celebrate this spookiest of days, or if you want to work in a few veggies and some protein before trick-or-treating, give a few of these recipes a try.
+Our Whole30 Certified Coaches created fun, creepy and compatible Whole30 Halloween recipes for you to enjoy.

 Whole30 Halloween: Spooky Taco Skillet from Kristin Ratnofsky